theofficialgman/Jamepad/README.md

-Note: I'm still maintaining Jamepad and try to keep it working but any new features will go into [sdl2gdx](https://github.com/electronstudio/sdl2gdx)

 # Jamepad

-#### A better way to use gamepads in Java
+#### A better way to use gamepads in Java.
+This is a fork of the original repository because it was discontinued.

+See releases page for other changes done.

 Jamepad is a library for using gamepads in Java.
 It's based on SDL2 ([here](https://www.libsdl.org/)) and uses jnigen ([more info here](https://github.com/libgdx/libgdx/wiki/jnigen)).
 We also use [this](https://github.com/gabomdq/SDL_GameControllerDB) really nice database of gamepad mappings.

-Other gamepad libraries are missing stuff developers need.
-For most libraries, Xbox 360 controllers on windows are not properly supported.
-The libraries that do support Xbox 360 controllers are not cross platform.
-On some, hotplugging controllers is not supported.

 Jamepad has:
   - One library that supports all platforms (Windows, OSX, and Linux)